Sevita Blog

 If something isn't working, your therapy team takes a careful look at what's happening, makes thoughtful adjustments to the approach, and tries new strategies while closely tracking progress.

 The final dimension, generality, is about making sure the skills your loved one learns in ABA therapy don't just stay in therapy – they carry over into everyday life.
-After all, the real goal is for them to use their new skills anywhere they need them, at home, at school, or out in the community.

 For example, if your child learns to ask for help during therapy sessions, therapists want them to use that same skill: